+Supervision Practicum is designed to help doctoral candidates develop skills in the area of supervision.
 Supervision practica experiences occurs during the fourth year in the School Psychology Ph.D. program.
-PSs must enroll in EDP 6V78 (Advanced Practicum in School Psychology) in the Fall (3 hours) semester of their 4th year.
-Completion of this practicum is required only for the School Psychology Ph.D.
+PSs must enroll in EDP 6V78 (Advanced Practicum in School Psychology) in the Fall (3 hours) semester.
+Completion of this practicum is required only for the School Psychology Ph.D. program.